MIUNPsychology/PUPIL/README.md

 ## Building

-To build PUPIL you need to a) download the dependencies, b) build the flash frontend and c) build the java servlet backend.
+To build PUPIL you need to download the dependencies and use "ant" to compile the various components.

 Each build step will create files indirectory dist/PUPIL.
 This is a web application suitable for (for example) Tomcat.

-### Downloading dependencies
+### Requirements

-There is a number of JAR files which need to be placed in lib before being able to perform the java build step.

-You can find detailed instructions in the [build README](lib/README.md).

-Or, executive summary, run the following commands:

-    cd lib
-    ivy

-### Building the flash frontend

 The frontend is written as a Flex 3.x flash application.
 To build these things, you need the Flex SDK from adobe.
 At the time of writing this,